-An ordinary degree in Applied Bioscience is awarded subject to University regulations.
-(At least 360 credits are required, of which a minimum of 90 are at SCQF 9).
-Subject to the criteria specified in the Regulatory Framework, this award may be made with Distinction.
+An ordinary degree in Applied Bioscience may be awarded subject to University regulations.
+(At least 360 credits are required, of which a minimum of 90 are at least SCQF 9).
+If appropriate, an award with distinction will be made in accordance with University Regulations.